puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 In order to declare additional stage resources, follow the same consistent and simple declarative syntax of the puppet language:

+{% highlight ruby %}
     stage { "first": before => Stage[main] }
     stage { "last": require => Stage[main] }
+{% endhighlight %}

-"All classes associated with the first stage are to be managed before the classes associated with the main stage.
-All classes associated with the last stage are to be managed after the classes associated with the main stage."
+All classes associated with the first stage are to be managed before the classes associated with the main stage.
+All classes associated with the last stage are to be managed after the classes associated with the main stage.

 Once stages have been declared, a class may be associated with a stage other than main using the "stage" class parameter.

+{% highlight ruby %}
     class {
       "apt-keys": stage => first;
       "sendmail": stage => main;
       "apache":   stage => last;
     }
+{% endhighlight %}

-"Associate all resources in the class apt-keys with the first run stage, all resources in the class sendmail with the main stage, and all resources in the apache class with the last stage."
+Associate all resources in the class apt-keys with the first run stage, all resources in the class sendmail with the main stage, and all resources in the apache class with the last stage.

 This short declaration guarantees resources in the apt-keys class are managed before resources in the sendmail class, which in turn is managed before